GraziCredidio/Splendor-Hotel-Groups/README.md

 ## Project Overview

 This data analysis project aims to provide insights into the customer behavior and booking patterns of a Hotel Group over 5 years of operations.
 By analyzing this comprehensive dataset comprising guest demographics, distribution channels, details of bookings, and financial metrics, a deeper understanding of the company's performance was achieved and data-driven recommendations were made possible.
+A fully responsive and dynamic dashboard was constructed (please check the file "SHG_dashboard.xls") to support the decision-making process with key metrics.

 ## Data sources